TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [944] Transform subjects into clay-style 3D characters
 - [943] Generate a nine-square grid of characters in different poses
 - [938] Product development trajectory chart
-- [937] Girls show pictures on their mobile phones
 - [936] The evolution of Stark Industries' Iron Man suit
 - [934] Reality-distorting mirror selfie that incorporates multiple media elements
 - [931] Beautiful layout similar to photography album
 - [930] Climbing the Stork Tower
 - [926] The character is sitting on the edge of the bed with a stack of banknotes spread out in his hands
 - [923] A young woman wearing gorgeous Tang Dynasty costumes
-- [922] 采用超广角视角拍摄的高级时装照片
+- [922] High fashion photos shot with ultra-wide angle
 - [910] Movie scenes turned into miniature isometric dioramas
 - [908] Cute clay style themed poster
 - [907] Reality and inner spirit meet in the magic mirror